Desmotec-Kraftmessplatte

 • Motivational biofeedback:

-The visual feedback on the screen helps you to consciously control your movement – and experience progress directly.
+The visual feedback on the screen helps you to consciously control your movement – and to experience progress directly.

 For whom is the measurement useful?

-• After operations (e.g. hip, knee, ankle)
+• After surgeries (e.g. hip, knee, ankle)

-• For chronic complaints or muscular imbalances
+• For chronic conditions or muscular imbalances

 • For monitoring progress during rehabilitation phases